uva-slpl/nlp2/projects.markdown

 # Project 2

-In this project, we will focus on the problem of learning how to permute a sequence of words into target language word order, we will frame this truly unsupervised learning problem as a supervised one by relying on word alignments as a source of observations.
-We will use pre-trained alignments to extract a cannonical tree-structured mapping between the source word order and the target word order.
-By framing it as a supervised learning problem we can investigate a different class of probabilistic graphical models, namely, undirected models (aka globally normalised models).
-* Maximum likelihood estimation for a CRF parser: CKY algorithm, inside-outside algorithm, and gradient-based optimisation
+In this project we will frame translation as a latent variable model CRF.
+We will employ ITGs to constrain the space of translation derivations and experiment with maximum likelihood estimation for CRFs.

+Topics:

+* Bitext parsing
+* Inside-Outside algorithm
+* Viterbi and ancestral sampling
+* Undirected graphical models
+* Gradient-based optimisation

 Resources: